kubernetes-sigs/gateway-api/geps/gep-713/index.md

   ```
 </details>

-#### Targeting virtual types
+##### Targeting virtual types

+_Virtual types_ are defined as those with a group unkown by the Kubernetes API server.
+They can be used to apply metaresources to objects that are not actual Kubernetes resources nor Kubernetes custom resources. rather, virtual types have a meaning for the metaresource controller responsible for implementing the metaresource.

-In some cases, one may want to apply metaresources to objects that are not actual Kubernetes kinds.
-An example of such, from Gateway API mesh case, would be a hypothetical need for defining a policy to "color" requests to external services.
-To accomplish this, implementations MAY choose to support a reference to a _virtual resource type_.
+An example of such, from Gateway API mesh case, would be a hypothetical need for defining a policy to "color requests" to external services.
+To accomplish this, implementations MAY choose to support a reference to a virtual resource type `ExternalService`, unknown by the Kuberentes API server but known by the metaresource controller.
 E.g.:

 ```yaml
 apiVersion: policies.controller.io/v1